 Recently, Luso Roofing was featured in the Condo Business Magazine.
 They asked us to write an overview of pre-winter roof inspections, which is always a pleasure to write about!
 In the Luso Roofing Blog, we will be sharing what was discussed in the article and a link is provided here for the original article: https://www.reminetwork.com/articles/an-overview-of-pre-winter-roof-inspections/.

 Just like other parts of the building, the roof requires ongoing maintenance and preventative repairs.
-Studies have shown that a roof that has not been well-maintained will, on average, last for half the length of the manufacturer material warranty.
-Proper maintenance and care maximizes the life expectancy of roofs, which means savings in the long run.
+Studies have shown that a roof that has not been well-maintained will, on average, last for half the length of the manufacturer’s material warranty.
+Proper maintenance and care maximize the life expectancy of roofs, which means savings in the long run.

 It is recommended that roofs be inspected in the fall before the winter and then again in the spring.
-That’s because the harsh elements of snow, rain, ice and cold temperatures common to Canadian winters can put a lot of wear-and-tear on the diverse components of roofs.
-Therefore, roofs should be inspected and maintained both to ensure that they’re prepared to take on the harsh winter months and to see how they held up to the winter that just passed.
+That’s because the harsh elements of snow, rain, ice and cold temperatures common to Canadian winters can put a lot of wear and tear on the diverse components of roofs.
+Therefore, roofs should be inspected and maintained both to ensure that they’re prepared to take on the harsh winter months and to see how they hold up to the winter that just passed.

 Why is it important to do pre-winter roof inspections and maintenance?